cockroachdb/docs/v19.2/multi-region-database.md

 ## Next steps

-Now that you are familiar with the `movr` schema, you should be ready to [set up a development environment for a multi-region application](multi-region-setup.html).
+Now that you are familiar with the `movr` schema, [set up a development environment for a multi-region application](multi-region-setup.html).

 ## See also